Lyzder/P3FES-Trainer-Eclipse/README.md

 Current Features:
 - Ability to edit your personas in any slot.
-- Ability to edit your personas' stats and skills, including enemy-only and debug skills.
+- Ability to edit your personas' skills, including enemy-only and debug skills.
 - Ability to edit the main character's stats, mood and personality.

 Planned features: